kgateway-dev/kgateway/docs/v1/github.com/solo-io/gloo/projects/gloo/api/v1/plugins/grpc/grpc.proto.sk.md

 ### <a name="ServiceSpec">ServiceSpec</a>

 Service spec describing GRPC upstreams.
 This will usually be filled automatically via function discovery (if the upstream supports reflection).
-If your upstream services is a GRPC service, use this service spec (an empty spec is fine), to make sure that traffic to it is routed with http2.
+If your upstream service is a GRPC service, use this service spec (an empty spec is fine), to make sure that traffic to it is routed with http2.

 ```yaml
 "descriptors": bytes